ImTonyS/ImTonyS/README.md

 - ⚡ Fun fact: ...
 -->

+## Trilingual programmer, always looking for improving myself with new tech and co-working, expressing and listening ideas to create new solutions.

 🔭 I’m currently working on building my own startup, I'm nearer day by day.